Three-dimensional AdS black holes in massive-power-Maxwell theor: Optical features

-\subsubsection{$s=\frac{3}{5}$: three-dimensional black holes in PM-massive gravity}
+\subsubsection{Three-dimensional black holes in PM-massive gravity}

-Now, we would like to investigate the optical properties of the corresponding black hole for the power parameter $s=\frac{3}{5}$.
-Considering $s=\frac{3}{5}$ in Eq. (\ref{Eqrph3}), we have
+We want to investigate the optical properties of the corresponding black hole for the total value of $s$.
+Nevertheless, according to the equation, we cannot find an exact solution for the total $s$.
+For this purpose, we must consider a value for $s$.
+Here we are interested in considering $s=\frac{4}{5 }$.
+Considering $s=\frac{4}{5}$ in Eq. (\ref{Eqrph3}), we have

-We can find the photon sphere radius by solving the above equation.
-Since this equation is complicated to solve analytically, we employ numerical methods to obtain the horizon radii and the radius of the photon sphere and shadow.
-In this regard, several values of the event horizon, photon sphere radius, and shadow radius are listed in Table. \ref{tableI}.
-As one can see, only for very limited regions of the electric charge, graviton mass and parameters $c$ and $\varepsilon $, one can observe acceptable optical results, since some constraints are imposed on these parameters due to the imaginary event horizon.
-Regarding to the cosmological constant, just in a very low curvature background, the photon sphere radius would be smaller than the shadow radii which is physically acceptable.
-Also, from this table it can be seen that all parameters have a decreasing effect on the event horizon, photon sphere radius and shadow size except the cosmological constant.
-As we see, $r_{e} $ and $r_{sh}$ increase by increasing $\Lambda $ from $-0.01 $ to $-0.0005 $.
-Taking a closer look at the table, one can notice that the radius of photon sphere is very close to the shadow radius.
-This reveals the fact that finding an admissible optical behavior is difficult for small values of the nonlinearity parameter.
+We can find the photon orbit radius by solving the above equation.
+Since this equation is complicated to solve analytically, we employ numerical methods to obtain the horizon radii, the photon orbit radius, and the critical impact parameter.
+In this regard, we list several values of these three quantities in table \ref{tableII}.
+We see that an acceptable optical result is obtained only for limited regions of the electric charge, graviton mass, and parameter $\varepsilon $ since some constraints are imposed on these parameters due to the imaginary event horizon.
+Regarding the cosmological constant, just in a very low curvature background, the photon orbit radius would be smaller than the critical impact parameter, which is physically acceptable.
+From this table, it can also be seen that all parameters have a decreasing effect on the event horizon, photon orbit radius, and critical impact parameter.